finbourne/lusid-sdk-python/sdk/docs/InstrumentEventsApi.md

 # **query_instrument_events**
 > ResourceListOfInstrumentEventHolder query_instrument_events(limit=limit, page=page, query_instrument_events_request=query_instrument_events_request)

-[EARLY ACCESS] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.
+QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.

 Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.